UCL/sign-changing-repro/README.md

 * After installation the `Docker daemon` has to be started.
 This can either be done on boot or manually.
 In most Linux distributions the command for the latter is either `sudo systemctl start docker` or `sudo service docker start`.
 * Pull the docker image using the command `docker pull janosch2888/sign-changing-repro:v1`.
-* Run the image with `sudo docker run -it janosch2888/sign-changing-repro:v1`.
+* Run the image with `sudo docker run -it janosch2888/sign-changing-repro:v1 bash`.
 * Proceed further as described in [How to reproduce](#repro).

 ## Downloading the docker image from Zenodo
 * For this option the first two steps are the same as above.
 * The image can be downloaded [here]( ).
 * Assuming that `sign-changing-repro.tar` is the filename of the downloaded image, please load the image with `sudo docker load < sign-changing-repro.tar`.
-* Run the image with `sudo docker run -it janosch2888/sign-changing-repro:v1`.
+* Run the image with `sudo docker run -it janosch2888/sign-changing-repro:v1 bash`.
 * Proceed further as described in [How to reproduce](#repro).

 ## Manual installation